drakkan/sftpgo/README.md

 ## Platforms

 SFTPGo is developed and tested on Linux.
 After each commit, the code is automatically built and tested on Linux, macOS and Windows using a [GitHub Action](./.github/workflows/development.yml).
-Some test cases are skipped on Windows.
 Other UNIX variants such as \*BSD should work too.

 ## Requirements